dekoza/mtgpl/THS.rst

     Elemental creatures you control get +1/+1.

     When Master of Waves enters the battlefield, put a number of 1/0 blue Elemental creature tokens onto the battlefield equal to your devotion to blue.
-(Each {U} in the mana costs of permanents you control counts toward your devotion to blue.)
+(Each |mana_u| in the mana costs of permanents you control counts toward your devotion to blue.)

 Medomai the Ageless